 Answer: The date that a base year value can be transferred is the later of either (1) the date of sale of the original primary residence, or (2) the date of purchase or completion of new construction of the replacement primary residence.

-3. Question: Must both the sale of the original primary residence and the purchase or completion of new construction of a replacement primary residence occur on or after April 1, 2021 in order to qualify for the Prop 19 base year value transfer?
+3. Question: Is it necessary for both the sale of the original primary residence and the purchase or completion of the new construction of a replacement primary residence to occur in order to qualify for the Proposition 19 base year value transfer?

-Answer: No. Only one of these transactions must occur on or after April 1, 2021, in order to qualify for the Proposition 19 base year value transfer, as long as all other requirements have been met.
+Answer: No. Only one of these transactions must be completed in order to qualify for the Proposition 19 base year value transfer, provided all other requirements are met.

 4. Question: Can the replacement primary residence be purchased prior to selling the original primary residence?

 Answer: Yes.
 The replacement primary residence must be purchased within two years of the sale of the original primary residence – either before or after the sale.
-As long as one of the transactions occurs on or after April 1, 2021, the provisions of Proposition 19 will apply.
+As long as one of the transactions occurs the provisions of Proposition 19 will apply.
 However, if the replacement primary residence is purchased first, the base year value cannot be transferred until the original primary residence is sold.

 The homeowner will be responsible for property taxes based on the full fair market value determined as of the date of purchase.
 Thus, there will be no refund or cancellation of taxes for the period between the date of purchase of the replacement primary residence and the date of sale of the original primary residence if the replacement primary residence is purchased first.